 From Written By 3, no. 11, November 1998. — J.R.

-Let me start this off (in April 2011) with an update: a plug for Wurlitzer’s most recent novel. — J.R.
+Let me start this off with an update: a plug for Wurlitzer’s most recent novel, a sort of Buddhist Western that grew out of an unrealized script, and a truly haunting page-turner. — J.R.

 “What’s your name?” she asked.